CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/05-security-features.md

 Duration: 40 minutes

 In this exercise, you'll explore GitHub Enterprise features, which are GitHub's advanced security features.
-You'll configure and explore Code scanning, CodeQL alerts, Repository security advisories, and GitHub Dependabots.
+You'll configure and explore code scanning, CodeQL alerts, repository security advisories, and GitHub dependants.

 ## Task 1: Enabling Code scanning and CodeQL alerts

-In this task, you'll configure Code scanning and explore CodeQL alerts.
+In this task, you'll configure code scanning and explore CodeQL alerts.
 Code scanning is a feature that you use to analyze the code in a GitHub repository to find security vulnerabilities and coding errors.
 Any problems identified by the analysis are shown on GitHub.

 **Note**: To perform this task, the GitHub repository should be public.
 If the repository visibility is private, please go to the settings of the repository and change the visibility to public.